Yangtiayan/High-Voltage-Three-Phase-Current-Detection-System-Based-on-MPF66200/README.md

 3. Signal Chain Simulation and Analysis, Schematic and PCB Design.

 ## Hardware Design
 The schematic and PCB integrated file is ProPrj\_Isolated Current Sensing\_latest\_2025-08-29.epro, which can be opened using EasyEDA Professional.
+The PCB layout is shown in Fig.1.
+Multiple test points have been incorporated into the board design to facilitate performance evaluation.
+These test points enable real-time monitoring of signal variations and provide a means to verify the correctness of the MCU computation results.

 This work presents the design of a three-phase high-voltage current sensing system with a maximum RMS current rating of 500 A and a maximum RMS common-mode voltage of 380 V. A high-side current sensing scheme is adopted, which, compared with conventional low-side sensing, provides superior capability for detecting downstream faults.